magentabusiness/magentabusiness.github.io/_includes/docs/getting-started-guides/what-is-thingsboard.md

 <p><a href="/docs/{{docsPrefix}}getting-started-guides/helloworld" class="button">Hello World Application</a></p>

 {% if (docsPrefix == "pe/") %}
-## ThingsBoard as a Google IoT Core alternative
+## IoT Hub as a Google IoT Core alternative

 <p><a href="/google-iot-core-alternative" class="button">Learn more</a></p>